turkishrational/fasm/README.md

 .PRG files are TRDOS 386 (32 bit, x86) flat binary executables.
 They start at virtual address 0 always.
 (Similar to 16 bit MSDOS .COM files which start at 100h.)
 TRDOS 386 does not use segments.
 (Demand Paging method is used.
 The kernel page directory is set for 1 to 1 physical memory layout.
-Interrupts are set to run in the 1st 4MB -PDE entry 0- also with user's page directories.
+Interrupts are set to run in the 1st 4MB -PDE 0- also with user's page directories.
 User's segment selectors are set for 4MB base address with 4GB-4MB limit.)

 (TRDOS 386 kernel handles memory as virtually -up to 4GB- flat memory by using system and user page tables.)